Excavation and foundation safety

 Regulatory requirements for piling operations and earthworks on construction sites.
 Covers vibration monitoring under BS 5228 and BS 7385-2, noise control under the Control of Pollution Act 1974, Section 61 prior consent applications, contaminated land handling under the Environmental Protection Act 1990, Materials Management Plans, CL:AIRE Definition of Waste Code of Practice, CDM 2015 Schedule 3 particular risks for piling and excavation, and ground investigation standards.

 Piling and earthworks operations on construction sites are subject to multiple regulatory regimes that apply simultaneously.
 Vibration and noise from piling are controlled under the Control of Pollution Act 1974 and measured against BS 5228 and BS 7385-2 standards.
 Excavated soils may be classified as contaminated land or waste under the Environmental Protection Act 1990 and the Environmental Permitting Regulations 2016.
-CDM 2015 Schedule 3 classifies piling and deep excavation as work involving particular risks, requiring specific measures in the construction phase plan.
+Piling and deep excavation typically fall within the CDM 2015 Schedule 3 categories of work involving particular risks, requiring specific measures in the construction phase plan.

 This reference guide sets out the key regulatory requirements across all three regimes.
 Use it to identify which obligations apply to your piling or earthworks project and to find the relevant standards and thresholds.